The Ultimate Bali Wedding Guide

 - A pathway of rose petals for you to walk down

-“My dream wedding client would allow me to use masses of phalaenopsis orchids, clumped succulents, mauve dolcetto roses, canopies of flowers & foliage over the guest tables to give a luxurious & lush appearance.
+“My dream wedding client would allow me to use masses of phalaenopsis orchids, clumped succulents, mauve dolcetto roses, canopies of flowers, and foliage over the guest tables to give a luxurious and lush appearance.
 We would also provide elegant table decoration using classic candelabras and a trail of flowers down the centre of each table to match the bridal theme.”

 The level of creativity and joy florists embody when they’re imagining weddings is beyond most of us!
-So our best advice is to find a florist with good reviews and then trust them to create a wedding that resembles a dreamland!
-Below are some of the Bali florists we love so check out their websites and start getting excited!
+Our best advice is to find a florist with good reviews and then trust them to create a wedding that resembles a dreamland!
+Below are some of our favourite Bali florists, so check out their websites and get excited!

 Your Bali Flower Dictionary

-This list isn’t 100% complete but we’ve tried to include every flower mentioned in this guide and the common flowers you can source in Bali
+This list isn’t 100% complete but we’ve tried to include as many flowers as we can in this guide.

-Heliconias, anthuriums, ginger flowers, phalaenopsis orchids (purple and white), lotus flowers (seasonal).
+Heliconias, anthuriums, ginger flowers, phalaenopsis orchids (purple and white), and lotus flowers (seasonal).

-Roses, gerberas, chrysanthemums, tuberoses, sunflowers, marigold, bachelor button, frangipani.
+Roses, gerberas, chrysanthemums, tuberoses, sunflowers, marigold, bachelor button, and frangipani.

 – Limonium Caspea Purple